patrickjamesmardis/longDistanceLamp/README.md

         document.getElementById("threeScene").appendChild(renderer.domElement);
 ```

-The lamp shade is the first object that is created.
-A mesh in the combination of a geometry and material, so this begins with a ```CylinderGeometry``` and the ```MeshBasicMaterial``` to create the cylinder's mesh.
+The lampshade is the first object that is created.
+A mesh combines geometry and material, so this begins with a ```CylinderGeometry``` and the ```MeshBasicMaterial``` to create the cylinder's mesh.
 The Mesh Basic Material is used to keep the cylinder matte and non-reflective.

 ```js
         const geometry = new THREE.CylinderGeometry(1.2, 1.2, 3.5, 32, 4, false);